 - Access points must be managed in a secure manner.

-- Wi-Fi connections of personal terminals or visitors must be differentiated from Wi-Fi connections of the organization’s terminals (usually with a Wifi guest).
+- Wi-Fi connections of personal terminals or visitors must be differentiated from Wi-Fi connections to the organization’s terminals (usually with a Wifi guest).

 How to apply these solutions?

 Securing the computer network is not easy without special skills.
 To act effectively, you need good methodologies and appropriate tools.
 Tools can be obtained easily and quickly, unlike methodologies that are more complex to address.
 These methodologies can be obtained through in-house training or with the assistance of an expert such as Tranquil IT.

 To start, we recommend contacting a PASSI to conduct an audit of your fleet.
 Audits are classified into several categories:

 - Configuration audit

 ANSSI certifies the audit bodies on each of these criteria individually.
 Not all PASSI are qualified for all criteria, refer to the PASSI list for more information.
 Once your audit is complete, we can help you apply the audit bodies recommended to secure your network.

 Get help from an expert